scalar-labs/scalardb-benchmarks/docs/README.md

 ## Workload-specific parameters

-Select a workload to see its available parameters.
+Select a benchmark to see its available workload parameters.

 <div id="tabset-3">
 <div class="tab">